Levi's revenue tops estimates as online business thrives, sales trends improve

-July 7 (Reuters) - Levi Strauss & Co’s quarterly revenue topped estimates on Tuesday, and the denim apparel maker said its sales were improving as stores reopen following government-mandated COVID-19 lockdowns.
+(Reuters) - Levi Strauss & Co’s (LEVI.N) quarterly revenue topped estimates on Tuesday, and the denim apparel maker said its sales were improving as stores reopen following government-mandated COVID-19 lockdowns.

 The company reported a 25% increase in its online business in the second quarter ended May 24, with a month-over-month rise of nearly 80% in May, as consumers shopped more on its website and app.